Which Printer Is Better? Canon or Epson?

-First, there is no doubt that both Canon and Epson produce excellent printers.
+There is no doubt that both Canon and Epson produce excellent printers.
 They are THE brands currently at the top of the market in terms of the equipment we use for fine art digital printmaking.
 There are differences worth considering when deciding which printer to purchase and this article discusses some of the past concerns as well as the most up to date information.
-Yes, things have changed recently!
+Yes, things have changed in recent years!

 Switching Between Photo Black & Matte Black Ink